jacksenteh/KPMG_Virtual_Internship/docs/index.md

 This means that every approaches you take should be interpretable to the customer!
 So if you decide to use a deep neural network to analyze the market, make sure you can explain it to the customer.

-***Please note that the data scientist in KPMG might not reply or communicate with you during the process.
-A model answer will be provided on each stage and you have to conduct a self-assessment by comparing your's to the model answer.***
+***Please note that this projects leans toward principle rather than actual developing the models and analyse the result.
+But if you want to practice your machine learning skills you are welcome to do so.
+Just bear in mind there is no ground-truth data for you to check if your strategies are correct.***

 # Data Pre-processing and Exploration
+To perform well on this task, you need to form questions and hypothesis in business perspective.
+For example, does a high net worth customer spends more on bike accessories (i.e., high quality accessory)?
+Does a customer lives in big cities tends to choose cycle as their main transport to avoid traffic?
+Does the price variation between the list price and standard cost affect the number of sales?
+To answer these problems, you might need to reach out and gather the corresponding dataset.
+But before that, we can start by working with what we got to see if we can answer some of the questions.

-As the dataset provided are scattered, incomplete, inaccurate, inconsistent and invalid, it is difficult to explore the data!
+If you asses the quality of the three dataset at the beginning, you will find that the data is scattered, incomplete, inaccurate, inconsistent and invalid.
+At this point, it is difficult to for us explore the data.
-So, let's start by joining the CustomerDemographics and CustomerAddress file together through the *customer_id* and do some pre-processing and transformation.
+So, let's start by joining the CustomerDemographics and CustomerAddress file and perform pre-processing and transformation.

 ```bash
 import numpy as np